-Tip 5: Avoid using thick breads or at least slice them thin so they fit correctly and toasted evenly.
+Tip 5: Avoid using thick bread or at least slice them thin so they fit correctly and toasted evenly.

 This is just one of the recipes I have been using for quite a long time now and from my kids to my hubby, they love it.
 You can also try out other recipes but the toasting technique and safety tips remain the same.

-If you have any questions about toasters or making grilled cheese sandwich in a toaster, drop them in the comments section below.
+If you have any questions about toasters or making grilled cheese sandwiches in a toaster, drop them in the comments section below.